medik8s/fence-agents-remediation/README.md

 ## Usage

 FAR is recommended for use with NHC to automate high availability for unhealthy nodes since NHC detects unhealthy nodes and it can create an external remediation CR, e.g., FenceAgentsRemediation CR, for unhealthy nodes.
-This automated way is recommended as it gives the responsibility on FenceAgentsRemediation CRs (creation and deletion) to NHC, even though FAR can also act as a standalone remediator, but it comes with the expense from the advanced administrator to identify the nodes' health for creating (and eventually) deleting these CRs.
+This automated way gives the responsibility on FenceAgentsRemediation CRs (creation and deletion) to NHC, even though FAR can also act as a standalone remediator, but it comes with the expense from the advanced administrator to identify the nodes' health for creating (and eventually) deleting these CRs.

 Either way, a user must be familiar with the fence agent to be used.
 Know the fence agent parameters, and any other requirements on the cluster (e.g., fence_ipmilan needs machines that support IPMI).